CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

 In order to assess the optimality level of CoShare, its performance is compared with an integer linear program (ILP) approach called \textit{AllAny}, which has been proposed to solve the optimization problem (\ref{eq-obj}) in~\cite{woldeyohannes2019towards}.
-The ILP model assumes dedicated reserved capacity, i.e. dedicated reservaton, at the backup instances.
+The ILP model assumes dedicated reserved capacity, i.e. dedicated reservation, at the backup instances.
 The GEANT network is also used for this analysis.
-Backup chains are allocated for 200 flows whose primary chains are served by using 23 NF instances, where every flow has a chain length of 2.
+Backup chains are allocated for 200 flows whose primary chains are served by using 23 NF instances, where every flow has a chain length of 2, and its availability requirement is randomly set to be 3'9s, 4'9s, or 5'9s.

 For the comparison, we adopt the concept of \textit{resource overbuild}, which is a key figure-of-merit in assessing redundancy capacity efficiency~\cite{ou2004new}, i.e. the extra capacity needed to meet the service availability objective as a percentage of the capacity for the service under no redundancy.
 In this paper, it is defined to be the ratio of the total number of backup NF instances actually used to meet the availability requirement to the total number of primary NF instances.